IsaMunozOrozco/IsaMunozOrozco/README.md

-- 👋 Hi, I’m @IsaMunozOrozco
+- 👋 Hello, my name is Isabel and I am currently a PhD student in Movement Science.
 - 👀 I’m interested in #biomechanics #motorcontrol #gait #posture #locomotion
 - 🌱 I’m currently learning Python, Matlab, and R.